 - No Budget – Preparing a monthly budget is nothing short of laborious and time consuming but is vital in remaining solvent in an environment full of financial traps.
 Planning out monthly expenses is only one side to the equation and the ability to follow the plan is the where real discipline is required.
 Realistically, an exact number to abide by every month is virtually impossible as expenses vary and even the occasional unexpected surprise.
 On the other hand, consistently ignoring over spending can lead to borrowing from another source, such using a credit card, to offset the difference needed to cover expenses.
 Read more about the detriments overspending can cause in this Forbes article.
 This practice will eventually put you back in to the vicious debt cycle.
 Create a plan to live within your means and stick to it.

 - Small Down Payment on a Home – Purchasing your dream home is tempting especially with rates being at all time lows as of late.
 Real estate is an investment and just like the stock market, economic swings do happen and affect the value of your home.
 Thus, scraping together the bare minimum required for a down payment greatly increases your monthly payment and potentially puts you in an “upside down” situation and then foreclosure becomes a very real possibility.
 Only buy a home when you can afford it, preferably using 20% down as a benchmark.
-Yahoo Finance has a great home affordability calculator.
+Dividend Investor has a great home affordability calculator.